-- A fleet safety policy: Develop and implement a formal policy that includes minimum driver qualification standards and disciplinary guidelines. - A job application: Ask applicants to list all driving violations or accidents for the past five years, and ask them to authorize the employer to obtain and review motor vehicle records (MVR) on a regular basis. - Proof of license: Before allowing anyone to drive a vehicle for company purposes, obtain, inspect, photocopy and put on file proof of a valid driver's license.
+- A fleet safety policy: Employers can develop and implement a formal policy that includes minimum driver qualification standards and disciplinary guidelines. - A job application: Applicants should be asked to list all driving violations or accidents for the past five years and to authorize the employer to obtain and review motor vehicle records (MVR) on a regular basis. - Proof of license: Before a person is allowed to drive a vehicle for company purposes, employers should obtain, inspect, photocopy and put on file proof of a valid driver's license.
 If the individual has lived in other states during the previous five years, obtain drivers' license information for those states so that the driving records for them can be checked as well.

-Visit www.plmilm.com/lm-negligent-entrustment/ to read the full article.
+Visit www.plmilm.com/pu-negligent-entrustment/ to read the full article.